lindsay-stevens/openclinica_sqldatamart/docs/setup/maintenance.md

 - Run the following command:

 ```
-sc config pgAgent binPath= "C:\Program Files (x86)\pgAgent\bin\pgagent.exe RUN pgAgent -t 600 host=localhost port=5433 dbname=postgres"
+sc config pgAgent binPath= "C:\Program Files (x86)\pgAgent\bin\pgagent.exe RUN pgAgent -t 300 host=localhost port=5433 dbname=postgres"
 ```

 ### pgAgent Job Definition
 So that pgAgent knows what to do, we must create a job definition in the maintenance database (where pgAgent was installed, by default it is "postgres").
 The definition will contain information like the target database details, when to run the jobs, and what steps should be executed.

 Job definitions can be created either interactively via pgAdmin, or by loading an SQL script.
-The following two sections describe how to do both.
+This section describes how to do it via SQL; see the pgAgent documentation for an interactive guide.

 #### Deciding on Frequency
-There are two main components to defining job frequency:
+There are two main components to deciding job frequency:

 - How often will the tasks be executed: defined by a function in job step 2,
 - How often will pgAgent the job: defined by the pgAgent job schedule.

-The function is named "dm_create_should_run_maintenance_table", and sets a lower and upper range on refresh frequency.
+The function in job step 2 is named "dm_create_should_run_maintenance_table", and sets a lower and upper range on refresh frequency.
 The lower range translates into "how soon after some activity in the live database should DataMart be updated?".
-The upper range translates into "how old can the most recently updated study schema be before it must be updated?" - this may seem counterintuitive but all study schemas that aren't for locked studies are updated together.
+The upper range translates into "how old can the most recently updated study schema data be before it must be updated?".
+This may seem counterintuitive but all study schemas that aren't for locked studies are updated together.

 The job schedule interacts with this and should be nearer to lower end of the frequency range defined in the function.
 The default configuration is: schedule every 15 minutes, lower range 15 minutes, upper range 2 hours.
-This means that during active use, DataMart will be updated about every 15 minutes.
+This means that during active use, DataMart will be updated about every 15 minutes (up to 29 minutes, if the pgAgent service was started just after a scheduled job run time).
 During idle periods, this falls back down to 2 hours.

 Selecting a good combination of these intervals requires a little bit of experimentation; considerations include: